Weilei424/secret-engine/docs/architecture.md

 The current implementation uses:

 - AES-256-GCM
-- a master key derived from a configured passphrase using Argon2id for new writes
+- a master key derived from a configured passphrase using Argon2id for managed key IDs
+- an `encryption_keys` table with one active key for new writes and retained inactive keys for reads
 - legacy SHA-256-derived ciphertext remains readable during migration
 - a random nonce per secret write
-- a serialized envelope containing a versioned algorithm identifier and base64 payload
+- a serialized envelope containing `key_id`, a versioned algorithm identifier, and a base64 payload

+Rotation behavior:

+- New secret writes always use the active `key_id` from PostgreSQL.
+- Rotating keys changes only the active `key_id`; existing ciphertext remains readable.
+- Re-encryption is an explicit batch operation that rewrites older ciphertext in place onto the active key without changing secret versions.

 This is acceptable for an MVP, but it is not the long-term target for a production-grade secret engine.